-a) a foreign national with a residence permit in Norway granted under the Immigration Act's provisions on family immigration, and for whom the sponsor is a Norwegian national or a foreign national resident in Norway or is otherwise entitled to entry under the Act or under the Regulations

-- b) [Repealed]
+- a) a foreign national with a residence permit in Norway granted under the Immigration Act's provisions on family immigration, and for whom the sponsor is a Norwegian national or a foreign national resident in Norway or is otherwise entitled to entry under the Act or under the Regulations - b) [Repealed]

-- c) a foreign national with a residence permit for students etc.; see section 6-19 of the Immigration Regulations [enters into force on 1 August 2021]

-- d) a foreign national with an entry permit granted under section 35 of the Immigration Act

-- e) [Repealed]

-- f) [Repealed]
+- c) a foreign national with a residence permit for students etc. (see section 6-19 of the Immigration Regulations), and a foreign national with a residence permit granted in connection with a Ph.D. programme at a Norwegian research and educational institution - d) a foreign national with an entry permit granted under section 35 of the Immigration Act - e) [Repealed] - f) [Repealed]